sdiehl28/baseball-analytics/README.md

 * Lahman
 * Retrosheet

-The Lahman data is tidy and is therefore easy to use with Pandas or SQL, however the data is per season rather than per game.
+The Lahman data is tidy and is therefore easy to analyze with Pandas or SQL, however the data is per season rather than per game.
 Finding a team's win streaks, a player's best month for hitting, and similar is not possible with the Lahman data.

-The Retrosheet data is play-by-play data which is arguably too fine grained and must be parsed and summarized to the game level.
-To make it easy to use, it must be made tidy.
+The raw Retrosheet data is play-by-play data and is not in CSV format.
+The Retrosheet parsers perform the following:

+* **cwevent** produces a CSV file with a row per play (aka event)
+* **cwdaily** produces a CSV file with a row per player per game
+* **cwgame** produces a CSV file with team stats per game

 Having both data sets available allows for queries such as what was the longest hitting streak for all players who earned in the top 10% of salary that year.

+The purpose of data wrangling is to make data analysis easier and more efficient.
+The 50+ data consistency tests would have been much more difficult to write had the data not been wrangled first.

-The scripts in this repo will wrangle the Lahman and Retrosheet data to create csv files to:
+The scripts which wrangle the Lahman and Retrosheet data:

-* allow for easy Pandas analysis (or SQL analysis if loaded into a database)
-* allow both data sets to be referenced in the same query
-* ensure that for both data sets, the same 50+ field names are used to represent the same information
+* ensure that for all CSV files in both datasets, the same 50+ field names are used to represent the same information
-  * for example, if a batter hits a "hr", then the opposing pitcher gave up a "hr" and "hr" is the field name used in the batting and pitching csv files for both Lahman and Retrosheet
+  * for example, if a batter hits a "hr", then the opposing pitcher gave up a "hr" and "hr" is the field name used in the batting and pitching CSV files for both Lahman and Retrosheet
 * ensure that field names conform to official baseball abbreviations as much as possible
-* ensure that all field names are valid Python identifiers and valid SQL column names
+  * with the caveat that all field names are valid Python identifiers and valid SQL column names
-* determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding csv file
+* determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding CSV file
+  * this greatly reduces the amount of memory required
-  * code is provided to read/write csv files with persisted data types
+  * code is provided to read/write CSV files with persisted data types
-* parse the Retrosheet data using open-source parsers (which on Linux must be built from source code)
+* automate the running of the Retrosheet parsers and tidy their output
-* tidy the Retrosheet data, identify primary keys and sum stats for the exceptionally few players who had multiple records with the same primary key
+* identify primary keys and sum stats for the exceptionally few players who had multiple records with the same primary key
-* ensure that the data is accurate by providing more than 50 pytest tests to verify that the restructured data is consistent between the two data sets, the Retrosheet data produced by the parsers is completely consistent between parsers, the primary keys are unique, etc.

-At this time, the restructured data is not provided in this repo, only the scripts to create it are provided.
+At this time, the wrangled data is not provided in this repo, only the scripts to create it are provided.

 If you have any questions, you may send me an email with the word "baseball" in the subject to: sdiehl28@gmail.com